In this Article

 - Dosing considerations for Feverfew.

-Some people chew feverfew instead of swallowing it in a pill.
-Chewing fresh feverfew leaves can cause mouth sores; swelling of the mouth, tongue, and lips; and loss of taste.
+Feverfew is POSSIBLY UNSAFE when fresh leave are chewed.
+Chewing unprocessed feverfew leaves can cause mouth sores; swelling of the mouth, tongue, and lips; and loss of taste.

 Report Problems to the Food and Drug Administration